jtkovacs/jtkovacs.github.io/REFS/TOCS/project-management_TOC.md

 ### Stakeholder analysis & RACI plans

-The general aim is to identify stakeholders; analyze their interests and expectations; categorize interests and expectations based on importance; and develop an action plan.
-Different authors present different stakeholder typologies.
-Per Rabinowitz (n.d.):
+The general aim is to identify stakeholders; analyze their interests and expectations; categorize interests and expectations based on importance; and develop an action plan that delimits roles for different stakeholders.

+Different authors present different stakeholder typologies; per Rabinowitz (n.d.):

 - **Primary** stakeholders use a system directly
-- **Secondary** stakeholders have only indirect contact)
+- **Secondary** stakeholders have only indirect contact
 - **Key** stakeholders have decision-making authority

 Rabinowitz also maps stakeholder groups on axes of interest and influence: